• Skip to primary navigation

 Preparation

-Start your sinangag preparation by heating the oil in a large wok, skillet or aluminum pan.
-Set the heat to medium-low.
+Start making sinangag by heating the oil in a large wok, skillet or aluminum pan.

-Add the garlic right away (photo 1).
+Add the garlic right away.

-Spread the garlic evenly and continue cooking; adjust the heat to medium (photo 2).
+Spread the garlic evenly and continue cooking.

 Add the rice and adjust heat to medium-high.